mathewsanders/Tally-Walker/README.md

 /* train the model */

-// find probabilities of items that follow the item 'C' genes.items(following: "C")
+// find probabilities of items that follow the item 'C' genes.itemProbabilities(after: "C")

 // Find probabilities of items that follow the sequence 'C-T'
-genes.items(following: ["C", "T"])
+genes.itemProbabilities(after: ["C", "T"])

-// Because this model uses a 3-gram, it's not possible to find items
+// Because this model uses a 3-gram, it's not possible to find probabilities of
-// that follow a sequence longer than two items, instead of returning
+// items that follow a sequence longer than two items, instead of returning no
-// no matches, the model will clamp the sequence to the maximum size
+// matches, the model will clamp the sequence to the maximum size that the
-// that the model allows, in this case returning items that follow
-// the sequence 'G-A'
-genes.items(following: ["C", "T", "G", "A"])
+// model allows, in this case returning items that follow the sequence 'G-A' genes.itemProbabilities(after: ["C", "T", "G", "A"])

 ```
 ### Using Tally with custom objects